Money words, explained.

 Credit union

 A not-for-profit financial co-operative owned by its members.
-Credit unions offer savings accounts and loans, typically …
+Credit unions offer savings accounts and loans, typically at lower rates than …

 Credit utilisation